Honma clan

-Homma (本間) is a Japanese clan.
+Honma (本間) is a Japanese clan.

 Honma Yoshihisa was appointed shugodai of Sado in 1185.
 The clan established its rule from Sawata.

-The clan gave birth to two new branches, the Hamochi-Honma and the Kawarada-Honma.
+The clan gave birth to two new branches, the Hamochi-Honma and the Kawaharada-Honma.
 Those two branches eventually prevailed over the head clan and opposed each other.
-Uesugi Kenshin, ruler of the Echigo Province at the time, settled the ongoing conflicts between Hamochi-Honma and Kawarada-Honma.
+Uesugi Kenshin, ruler of the Echigo Province at the time, settled the ongoing conflicts between Hamochi-Honma and Kawaharada-Honma.
 His death sparked a new rows of hostilities between the two branches, but Uesugi Kagekatsu invaded Sado in 1589, putting an end to the ruling of the clan.